NathanBurgessDev/UniversityNotes/Year2/DSY/Encryption.md

 	- private key is secret
 	- public key published along with the name of the user
 - Either key can encrypt a message but the other key is needed to decrypt it
+	- A message encrypted with a private key can be decrypted by anyone